An Approximate Dynamic Programming Approach to Adversarial Online Learning: Proof of all results.

-In order to prove this result, we need a few intermediate definitions and results.
+\proof{Proof of Proposition~\ref{prop:approx2}.} In order to prove this result, we need a few intermediate definitions and results.
 First, we need to characterize the losses guaranteed by any $H(K,N)-$mode stationary strategy.
 Such a strategy $\pi$ defines the following operator on any function $\bF:\cP_N\rightarrow\mathbb{R}^K$ ($\cP_N$ is defined in \eqref{set:pn}):

 where $\bq_{k'}(b,\bp)\in \cP_N$ for all $k'$.
 Now for a function $\bF:\cP_N\rightarrow\mathbb{R}^K$, define the following norm:

 It is easy to show that $\Delta^\pi_N$ is a contraction in the norm.
 We omit the proof for the sake of brevity.